HusseinCyberSec/HusseinCyberSec/README.md

-A GSOC professional based in Seattle with a strong background in real-time incident monitoring, threat analysis, and high-pressure security coordination.
-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
-I specialize in validating security events, consolidating intelligence from multiple data sources, and delivering fast, accurate communication to responders and leadership teams.
-With experience across enterprise environments, access control systems, incident reporting, and risk identification, I bring a sharp operational mindset backed by growing cybersecurity expertise and ongoing Security+ preparation.
-Driven by precision, resilience, and continuous improvement, I continue to build my technical skill set while expanding into deeper cybersecurity roles.
+I’m a GSOC professional based in Seattle with real-world experience in incident monitoring, threat analysis, and coordinating security responses in fast-moving situations.
+I recently graduated and have always had a strong interest in technology, which naturally pushed me toward cybersecurity.

+In my day-to-day work, I review and validate security events, gather information from different tools and data sources, and make sure responders and leadership get clear, accurate updates.
+I’ve worked with enterprise environments, access control systems, reporting tools, and risk identification processes—giving me a solid understanding of how security operations run behind the scenes.

+I’m currently studying for Security+ to deepen my technical foundation and move further into SOC and cybersecurity roles.
+I’m big on accuracy, staying calm under pressure, and constantly improving my skills.
+My goal is to continue growing into more advanced security positions while building projects that showcase my progress here on GitHub.

 Seeking a role in cybersecurity where I can apply my hands-on GSOC experience in incident response, intelligence analysis, and system monitoring while advancing my technical skills and working toward Security+ certification.